-The plan has outlined goals, policies, and recommendations for transportation.
-The goal for walking and biking is for the region to have a safe and broad network for pedestrians and bicyclists.
-A policy they would like to implement is to encourage opportunities to expand pedestrian transportation within the regions villages with an emphasis on promoting safety and health.
+The 2020 TRORC Regional Plan has outlined goals, policies, and recommendations for transportation.
+The goal for walking and biking in the region is to have a safe and broad network for pedestrians and bicyclists.
+The plan notes opportunities to expand pedestrian infrastructure within the Region's villages to promote safety and health.